idsia-robotics/hazard-detection/README.md

 # Hazards&Robots: A Dataset for Visual Anomaly Detection in Robotics
-This is the main repository for *Hazards&Robots: A Dataset for Visual Anomaly Detection in Robotics*.
+This is the main repository for *Hazards&Robots: A Dataset for Visual Anomaly Detection in Robotics* and relative papers.

 The dataset can be find on Zenodo:
 - (v1) TAROS version : https://zenodo.org/record/7035788
 - (v2) RAL extension : https://zenodo.org/record/7074958
-- (v3) TBD: TBD
+- ### (v3) Data in Brief final version: https://zenodo.org/record/7859211

 ## Papers